SSWConsulting/SSW.Rules.Content/rules/roadmap/rule.md

 :::greybox

-Here's a simple example about having a day out at a theme park:
+Here's a simple example about going on a trip to Beijing

-1. ✅ Packed for the trip
+1. ✅ Visit the Great Wall of China

-2. ✅ Arrive at the Gold Coast
+2. ✅ Visit the Forbidden City

-3. ⬜ Enjoy a day at the theme parks
+3. ⬜ Visit the Summer Palace

-4. ⬜ Arrive Home Safe
+4. ⬜ Visit a popular street food area

+5. ⬜ Leave for Sydney on 25th of September

-Here you can see that the goal was to have day out, and each milestone would need to be reached to have the goal succeed.
+Here you can see that the goal was to visit various attractions in Beijing and each attraction is a milestone to be reached before returning home to Sydney.